FCC orders station groups to negotiate with AT&T in DirecTV dispute

 By David Shepardson

-WASHINGTON, Nov 8 (Reuters) - The Federal Communications Commission on Friday said it was directing broadcast station groups to go to the negotiating table over whether to allow local stations to air on AT&T Inc's T.N DirectTV after some consumers have been without access for five months.
+WASHINGTON, Nov 8 (Reuters) - The Federal Communications Commission on Friday said it was directing nine broadcast station groups to return to the negotiating table over whether to allow local stations to air on AT&T Inc's T.N DirectTV after some consumers have been without access for five months.

-In June, AT&T filed a bad faith complaint against nine individual station owners, which collectively pulled 20 stations in 17 cities from DIRECTV, DIRECTV NOW and/or U-verse.
+In June, AT&T filed a bad faith complaint against the nine individual station owners, which collectively pulled 20 stations in 20 cities from DIRECTV, DIRECTV NOW and/or U-verse.
 The nine station groups are either managed or controlled by Sinclair Broadcast Group SBGI.O, AT&T said.

 One of these owners controls three ABC, CBS, NBC or FOX affiliates; another has two, and five owners have one.
 AT&T said it has reached agreement with three of the nine broadcasters named in the complaint.

-AT&T reached settlements with two of the groups, while the FCC said the seven remaining broadcast station groups "violated the per se good faith negotiation standards" and cited repeated delays by the negotiator for the owners in agreeing to talks.
+The FCC said the broadcast stations "violated the per se good faith negotiation standards" and cited repeated delays by the negotiators for the nine owners in agreeing to talks.
 "This is the most egregious example of delay that we have encountered since the good faith rules were adopted," the FCC said.

 Sinclair said the "matter is between these licensees and the FCC.
 We have no involvement in these negotiations."